factn/resilience-app/CONTRIBUTING.md

 ## Submitting a PR

-If you don't want to wait for us to give you write access you are more than welcome to use the forking workflow for your first PR and just [fork this repo](https://guides.github.com/activities/forking/) and then create a PR that way.
-In fact we'd encourage it for the first PR.

 If the PR is for a feature please provide a link to that card in AirTable.

 For PRs that address github issues please use one of the following keywords followed by the issue `id` so that those can auto close when the PR has been merged.